jebitok-dev/Resume-webpage/README.md

 # Resume-webpage

-Building resume webpage with a contact form using node.js
+Using Nodejs to build a resume webpage with a contact form that enables user to reach out to me in regards to email or hire.
 <!-- ![screenshot](./app/assets/images/signup-twitter.png) -->

 ## Built With